-Anzac biscuits have to be an Aussie staple.
+Anzac biscuits are an Aussie staple, an icon in itself.
 They're soft and chewy on the inside, and golden and crispy on the outside.
 They're sweet and oh so delicious!
 This healthier version doesn't compromise on any of those things.
 They're still just as delicious as you know and love!

 The best part about them is how easy they are to make.
-If you have kids staying home these days, this is a perfect recipe for them to get their hands in and help.
+These guys are the perfect recipe for kids to get their hands in and help.
 Talk about two birds with one stone!

 Let us know what you think.

 1/2 cup rolled oats (Use gluten free if sensitive, you could also sub quinoa flakes if you prefer to make paleo friendly)

 1/2 cup flour (use gluten free if sensitive – paleo friends – sub almond flour – I like to use Otto’s cassava flour or Bob’s red Mills paleo baking blend here )